-I cannot join Octopus.
+16. I cannot join this trial.
 Are there other studies that may be suitable for me?

-If you would like to look for other studies or other ways to get involved in research, you can find out more on the MS Society website.
+If you would like to look for other studies or other ways to get involved in research in the UK, you can find out more about other studies on the MS Society website.